Please select from the topics below. If you cannot find the answer you are looking for, please contact us.

 Summer Staff are paid monthly on the last working day of the month, generally 2 weeks in arrears.
-Their wages will be transferred directly into their British bank account and they will be given their pay slip by the Centre Manager/receive it through the post.
+There are cut-off dates half-way through each month which will be specified in the employment contract.
+Their wages will be transferred directly into their British / Irish bank account and they will receive their pay slip by email.

 Employee salaries can be paid into an international bank account, however the staff member will be responsible for paying any transfer fees, which will be deducted from their salary.

 Twin pays statutory holiday pay; this is paid on a monthly basis.

 +Teaching in Twin Summer Schools

-If you have, at least, the CELTA, Trinity TESOL, or an equivalent* and a University degree, you are qualified to work in one of our summer schools.
+If you have, at least, the CELT/ CELTA, Trinity TESOL, or an equivalent* and a University degree, you are qualified to work in one of our summer schools.
 We also take on teachers with QTS (i.e. a PGCE - in English - and at least one year experience).

 * The qualification must be externally validated by a reputable examination body and/or accredited by a national accrediting body; Candidates must have at least six hours supervised teaching practice; and at least 100 hours of ELT or TESOL input.

 We have a maximum of 15 students in a class.

-You will be observed at least twice by the Director of Studies and/or the Academic Manager in the interest of quality control and teacher development.
+You will be observed at least twice by the Director of Studies and/or the Head of Academic Quality in the interest of quality control and teacher development.
+Twin Summer Centres have also implemented peer observation system to better support teachers.

-Classes may also be observed by British Council representatives as a routine part of their assessment.
+Classes may also be observed by British Council representatives, and ACELS inspectors in Ireland, as a routine part of their assessment.

 Group leaders may also request to observe lessons so they can learn about our methods.
 You will be given advance notice if a group leader wishes to observe your class.